 Katy began singing as a chorister at St Mary’s Cathedral, Edinburgh, at the age of eight.
-She currently lives in London, studying singing with Janis Kelly at The Royal College of Music International Opera School (scholar).
+She currently lives in London, studying singing with Janis Kelly at The Royal College of Music International Opera School, where she is an H F Music Award Holder supported by the Rhoddy Voremberg Scholarship.
 She recently graduated from the RCM Masters in Vocal Performance with Distinction (July 2018).